OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

     #>

     # Fixed Variables
-        $LocalAdminPwd = Read-Host -Prompt "Enter Local Admin Password toobe used for all VMs"
+        $LocalAdminPwd = Read-Host -Prompt "Enter Local Admin Password to be used for all VMs"
         $VMName = @()
         $ServiceName = @()
         $VMFamily = @()